fongc123/notes/Data Visualization/Principles.md

 # Principles

-<span style = "color:lightblue">Graphical excellence</span> is the well-designed presentation of interesting data$\textemdash$a matter of substance, of statistics and of design.
+<span style = "color:lightblue">Tufte's principles</span> serve as a guide on how to accurately portray data using visual elements.
+These principles define rules and standards in achieving <span style = "color:lightblue">graphical excellence</span> which is the well-designed presentation of interesting data$\textemdash$a matter of substance, of statistics and of design.

-Tufte's principles.
+- **graphical integrity**: the accurate and truthful display of data
+- **least ink**: create the greatest meaning with the shortest time and the least ink (i.e., maximization of data-ink ratio with good reasons)

 ## Graphical Integrity

-<span style = "color:lightblue">Tufte's principles</span> aim to create graphical excellence.
-- greatest meaning from shortest time and least ink (maximization of data-ink ratio with good reasons)
-- telling the truth

-Given specific representations, the data can be interpreted differently, creating completely different meaning.
+Based on how the data is represented visually, it can be interpreted differently, conveying misleading messages to the audience.
+The principles present three guidelines to represent data accurately and truthfully.

 ### I: Lie Factor
-The <span style = "color:lightblue">lie factor</span> is a numerical indication of the data-graphic integrity.
-Visual attribute values should be directly proportional to the actual data attribute value.
+The <span style = "color:lightblue">lie factor</span> is a numerical indication of the integrity between data and visualization. **The representation of numbers, as physically measured on the surface of the graph itself, should be directly proportional to the numerical quantities represented.**

 $$
 \begin{align}